CSCfi/korp-backend/korppluginlib/README.md

 freely added as needed.
 For example:

     PLUGIN_INFO = {
-        "name": "korpplugins test plugin 1",
+        "name": "korppluginlib test plugin 1",
         "version": "0.1",
         "date": "2020-12-10",
     }

-The information on loaded plugins is accessible in the variable `korpplugins.loaded_plugins`.
+The information on loaded plugins is accessible in the variable `korppluginlib.loaded_plugins`.
 Its value is an `OrderedDict` whose keys are plugin names and values are `dict`s with the value of the key `"module"` containing the plugin module object and the rest taken from the `PLUGIN_INFO` defined in the plugin.
 The values of